Pelvic Floor Physiotherapy

 POSTPARTUM PELVIC FLOOR PHYSIOTHERAPY

 With the delivery of a baby comes trauma to the pelvic floor.
 The muscles of the pelvic floor are stretched, strained and often torn during the process.
 6 weeks postpartum most women are given the “all clear” signal from their doctor to resume regular activities.
-Without proper rehabilitation of the muscles, new mamas can develop urinary incontinence, low back pain, pelvic organ prolapse, pain with intercourse and more.
+Without proper rehabilitation of the muscles, you can develop urinary incontinence, low back pain, pelvic organ prolapse, pain with intercourse and more.
 Postpartum a pelvic floor physiotherapist will work with you to strengthen your pelvic floor and guide you back to regular activities and exercise.
 They will also look for a diastasis (separation of the abdominal muscles) and help restore the core.
 Finally, a very common issue postpartum is pain with intercourse.
 This often occurs as a result of scar tissue and hypersensitivity of the muscles following tearing and/or stretching.
 A pelvic floor physiotherapist will help soften the scar tissue and desensitize any hypersensitive areas to help resume pain-free intercourse. |

 POST CESAREAN PELVIC FLOOR PHYSIOTHERAPY